 In this down economy, with more and more people facing for closures and bankruptcy, business is booming for collection agents, skip tracers and repo men.
 Assuming that there is nothing at the moment you can do to address your debts, the practical alternative is to avoid them and at the same time, buy some time and save yourself the unnecessary added stress of their constant harassment.
 When it comes to peace of mind, sometimes you got to do what you have to to get it.
 And before someone goes on a rant that anyone who owes money deserves whatever harassment that they get–remember that there are tons of fake collection scams, zombie debt and other related fraud.
 Is it huge nowadays, so it could be that you are getting calls from debt collectors without owing anyone a dime!

-Its not only in the US where these bill collectors are using often illegal tactics like threats, calling one’s place of work and harrassing the debtor, and sending fake “official” looking documents.
-In Canada, they buy debt from credit card companies, utilities and other companies, and then try to get consumers to pay it back along with fees and penalties, mostly using questionable tactics.
-Canadian collection agencies are hiring lawyers to send out thousands of real looking but fake draft statements of claim with cover letters, all of which which look exactly like a court judgement, tricking the debtor into compliance.
+These bill collectors are also often using illegal tactics like threats, calling one’s place of work and harassing the debtor, and sending fake “official” looking documents.
+They buy debt from credit card companies, utilities and other companies, and then try to get consumers to pay it back along with fees and penalties, mostly using questionable tactics.
+Collection agencies sometimes hire lawyers to send out thousands of real looking but fake draft statements of claim with cover letters, all of which which look exactly like a court judgement, tricking the debtor into compliance.
 They fool most debtors as they have an official looking letterhead and red notary seal.
-Good thing is the law is cracking down on these scumbags, and some of the lawyers risk being disbarred.
-An example of the kind of thing they are doing here in the USA:
+Good thing is the law is cracking down on these guys, and some of the lawyers risk being disbarred.
+An example of the kind of things they do:

 How Debt Collectors Find You

 Telephones and Directories